nicoag328/Arduinoscope/README.md

 ## Building

-To build the Arduino program, you can use the provided `build_arduino.sh` script that requires `arduino-cli`, or open the project under `arduino_src` with the Arduino IDE.
+To build and upload the Arduino program, you can use the provided `build_arduino.sh` and `upload_arduino.sh` scripts that require [arduino-cli](https://github.com/arduino/arduino-cli), or you can  open the project under `arduino_src` with the Arduino IDE.

 To build the PC program for Linux you can use the `build_linux.sh` script.
 It requires the following libraries to be installed on your computer: